wishmaster2016/mp4-to-gif/README.md

 ---

-This `README.md` provides step-by-step instructions for setting up, running, and monitoring the application in a Docker Swarm environment locally.
-Let me know if you need any further adjustments!
+This updated `README.md` includes a new section under "Setup and Run Locally" for running a backend load test.
+Let me know if you need more adjustments!